Skrimpton/tkinter-multisearch/README.md

 ## NB
 On windohs you probably have to manually edit the .pyw-file and input the full path to your webbrowser executable.

-Name of executable was enough on linux, probably cause they usually get auto-added to path on install.
+Name of the executable was enough on linux, probably cause they usually get auto-added to path on install.

 Current value is for linux, and included windows-path is the standard path of install for firefox